 Being an Australian writer for a US-based website, I have always strived to review and promote Australian cinema ever since I started at MovieBabble.
 And now, Our wonderful CEO has given me my own special corner of the site for me to write about the films of my homeland.
 Welcome to The Babble Down Under.
 My new exclusive column that delves into reviewing the best cinema Australia has to offer the world.
-Every two weeks, I will be reviewing either a new/recent Australian cinematic release, an undisputed classic of Australian cinema, or an overlooked, underseen or forgotten gem to bring to the reader’s attention.
+Every month, I will be reviewing either a new/recent Australian cinematic release, an undisputed classic of Australian cinema, or an overlooked, underseen or forgotten gem to bring to the reader’s attention.
 My first piece for The Babble Down Under is a review of the latest Australian film High Ground which will be released in Australian cinemas from January 28 and internationally later this year.

 This past decade has seen a large shift in Australia’s cinematic landscape.
 Now more than ever, screens big and small in the land down under have seen an increased demand for representation of first nations people both onscreen and behind the camera and a subsequent sharp influx of Indigenous centric stories being funded and produced.
 It has lead to what could be considered as Australia’s Second New Wave of cinema; one that has seen indigenous stories brought to the forefront of the industry.
 Whether its romantic comedies like Wayne Blair’s Top End Wedding, gritty western crime thrillers like Ivan Sen’s Mystery Road and its sequel Goldstone, or its brutally engrossing period pieces that confront Australia’s dark and shameful history of colonialism, such as Jennifer Kent’s The Nightingale and Warwick Thornton’s Sweet Country (many of which I will cover in this column down the track).